 Right now, dozens of clubs around the world will be using StatsBomb IQ to aid their player recruitment planning and shortlisting ahead of the summer transfer window.
 IQ is designed by analysts, for analysts, with the goal of making data-driven insights easily accessible and digestible.
 Most importantly, it saves valuable time and resources for the time-poor analyst and is flexible and customisable to each user’s specific needs.

-StatsBomb Head Of Analysis James Yorke provided the commentary for this walkthrough video of how IQ can be used for data scouting and shortlist creation.
-If you'd like to consume the walkthrough in written form and see further example profiles of players, read on.
+StatsBomb Director of Football James Yorke provided the commentary for this walkthrough video of how IQ can be used for data scouting and shortlist creation.
+If you’d like to consume the walkthrough in written form and see further example profiles of players, read on.

 Having a player that can perform an attacking role to such a high standard is something clubs around the world will prioritise in today’s modern game.
 So let’s show you how StatsBomb IQ can be used to support this process in identifying and shortlisting players of this profile.

 1) Create And Edit A Radar Template

 The first thing to do when using IQ to identify players is to select the metrics that best reflect the role you’re recruiting for.
 In this case, we’re going to adjust the current full back radar to add key metrics that are closely associated with Alexander-Arnold’s style of play.